Second Year PCT Programme (for Teachers who Teach 0-3 Year Students)

 Teachers’ Presentations;

 This is an opportunity to draw on the strengths and passions that our teachers have developed over their last two years of teaching.
-Now that the teachers are approaching full certification, we would encourage several teachers from the programme, who show leadership qualities, to step forward and provide short presentations of their choice, showcasing their areas of developing expertise from which we as educators can all benefit.
+Now that the teachers are approaching full certification, we encourage several teachers from the programme, who show leadership qualities, to step forward and provide short presentations of their choice, showcasing their areas of developing expertise from which we as educators can all benefit.

 Presented by the PCT Teachers